SpacingBat3/WebCord/docs/Contributing.md

 # How to contribute in the project?

-This file describes in general the ways of contribution within the
+This file describes the ways of contributing to the project.

 ## How do I report a bug or request a new feature?